balajibalasubramaniam/mutationdocker/code/README.txt

 Folder information (../mutationdocker/code):
 -----------------------------------------------------------------

 The mutation tool runs for all C programming language family.
 It was tested with three different MATLAB Simulink control system project, and one system with no corresponding model.
-One system with no corresponding model is ardupilot, the control files are present 'ardupilot' folder.
+One system with no corresponding model is ardupilot, the control files are present 'https://github.com/balajibalasubramaniam/ardupilot' folder.

 Three different MATLAB Simulink control system project files are present in the folloing folders: b747cl_grt_rtw